CORE Reference 2023 Utility Survey

 CTR and CTIS

-EMA has released the following presentations and video recordings:
+- EMA has released the following updates to CTIS training modules #10 and #13:

 FDA Guidance and News

 FDA will no longer update the What’s New page of the classic ClinicalTrials.gov website.
 The page will remain available for historic purposes until the classic website is retired.
 For the most recent information regarding ClinicalTrials.gov, please add the News and Updates page on the modernised website to your favourites.

 06 November 2023 Draft FDA guidance Submitting Clinical Trial Datasets and Documentation for Clinical Outcome Assessments Using Item Response Theory provides technical specifications for the submission of clinical outcome assessment (COA) data that use Item Response Theory (IRT) and supplements the FDA CDER Patient-Focused Drug Development (PFDD) Methodological Guidance Series.
 A COA refers to the assessment of a clinical outcome made through a report by a clinician, a patient, a non-clinician observer, or through a performance-based assessment; thus, there are four types of COAs: clinician-reported outcome (ClinRO), patient reported outcome (PRO), observer-reported outcome (ObsRO), and performance outcome (PerfO) measures.
 Comments can be submitted here.

 06 November 2023 Final FDA guidance was published entitled “Submitting Patient-Reported Outcome Data in Cancer Clinical Trials”.
 The guidance provides technical specifications for submitting patient-reported outcome (PRO) data collected in cancer clinical trials to support a marketing application for a medical product in oncology, where a PRO is a type of clinical outcome assessment (COA) used to collect patient experience data.
 Comments can be submitted here.